A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 Reveal an

-To develop an industry in the current Area, use an animal with the ability to develop that industry:
+To develop an industry in the current (allied) Area, use an animal with the ability to develop that industry:

 Industries are useful for recruiting, pleasing the beasts and spirits and constructing buildings (see below).